-Melaye Ras-Work, Vice President of Efficio, explains how effective procurement can transform your business
+Melaye Ras-Work, vice-president, of Efficio, talks about how effective procurement can transform your business

 Why is procurement important?

 “Procurement as a cost represents 30 to 70 per cent of a company’s revenue and yet our research shows that most companies under invest in this area.
 The good news is that there are now cost-effective solutions that can help companies dramatically improve their performance in this area.”